talss89/CANntastic/README.md

 ## CAN 'Nullifier'

+**This is just an idea, and a place to store my thoughts.
+It may not be possible at all.
+I will update this section with findings once I test.**

 > :warning: This is experimental, and does some naughty things.
 In certain applications, it could cause safety-critical systems to bus-off, resulting in possible loss of control, **injury** or **death**.

 The purpose of CAN 'Nullification' is to nullify control inputs, so we can stop the dashboard reacting to button presses, and use those buttons for another purpose.